otammato/Ansible_Terraform/README.md

 # Ansible_Terraform (the page is under development)
-[ IaC, Configuration, Ansible, Terraform ]
+[ IaC, Configuration, Automation, Ansible, Terraform ]

 In this demo:
 <br>